-UN staff training on human rights and environmental rule of law for all staff from the three Pacific multi-country offices involved in programming and participating in the UNSDCF structures and processes, namely Fiji, Micronesia and Samoa.
+UNEP and OHCHR collaborated to train UN staff on the human rights and environment nexus under a joint MoU.
+UNEP led a session on environmental rights within a briefing (29 May) on "integrating human rights in programming: experiences and reflections" for all staff from the three Pacific multi-country offices involved in programming and participating in the UNSDCF structures and processes, namely Fiji, Micronesia and Samoa.
 UNEP co-led a session (3 May) for the Indonesia UN country team on human rights and the environment in a workshop on 'human rights-based approach, gender equality, and women's empowerment, leaving no one behind: theory to practice'.
 The participants gained increased awareness and capacity on the human rights and environment nexus in the context of Indonesia.